-Infection or complaint Recommended period to be kept away from school or nursery Salmonella Until 48 hours after symptoms have stopped.
+Infection or complaint Recommended period to be kept away from school or nursery E. coli (verocytotoxigenic or VTEC) The standard exclusion period is until 48 hours after symptoms have resolved.
+However, some people pose a greater risk to others and may be excluded until they have a negative stool sample (for example, pre-school infants, food handlers, and care staff working with vulnerable people).
+The health protection team will advise in these instances.
+Food poisoning Until 48 hours from the last episode of vomiting and diarrhoea and they are well enough to return.
+Some infections may require longer periods (local health protection team will advise).
+Salmonella Until 48 hours after symptoms have stopped.
 Typhoid and Paratyphoid fever Seek advice from environmental health officers or the local health protection team.
 Flu (influenza) Until recovered.
 Tuberculosis (TB) Pupils and staff with infectious TB can return to school after 2 weeks of treatment if well enough to do so and as long as they have responded to anti-TB therapy.
 Pupils and staff with non-pulmonary TB do not require exclusion and can return to school as soon as they are well enough.
 Whooping cough (pertussis) A child or staff member should not return to school until they have had 48 hours of appropriate treatment with antibiotics and they feel well enough to do so or 21 days from onset of illness if no antibiotic treatment.
 Conjunctivitis None.
 Giardia Until 48 hours after symptoms have stopped.
 Glandular fever None (can return once they feel well).
 Head lice None.
-Hepatitis A Exclude cases from school while unwell or until 7 days after the onset of jaundice (or onset of symptoms if no jaundice, or if under 5, or where hygiene is poor.
-There is no need to exclude well, older children with good hygiene who will have been much more infectious prior to diagnosis.
-Hepatitis B Acute cases of hepatitis B will be too ill to attend school and their doctors will advise when they can return.
-Do not exclude chronic cases of hepatitis B or restrict their activities.
-Similarly, do not exclude staff with chronic hepatitis B infection.
-Contact your local health protection team for more advice if required.
-Hepatitis C None.